Harshaldahake04/Real-Estate-website/readme.md

 ## 📁 Folder Structure

-real-estate-landing/ ├── index.html ├── style.css ├── script.js ├── images/ └── README.md
+real-estate-landing/ ├── index.html ├── style.css ├── script.js ├── images├── README.md

 ## 📌 How to Use